GizzlyFacu/GizzlyVaultTones/Tasks.md

 # Tasks
 ---
 ## Where did I Stop
-- Add Notes in Texplaylist.(Backend) / add audio-notes in the notesclass.
+- Success Connecting notes depending on what Track is selected.
-- Connect songNotes to Textplaylist.
+## What I need to do Next
-- Now I need to add notes depending on which Track is selected
+- Execute another mediaplayer for audio notes.

 ## First Level: Working on Backend
 1. Finish Library Backend .cpp